GramGra07/WHS-FTC-Code_Training_Module/README.md

     }
   }
 ```
 You will see that this is saying public int, you use void if you are returning nothing, and the [proper variable type](#var) if you are returning something.
-This would be called as, ```telemetry.addData("Number",String(imaginaryFunction3(9,true)))``` [^ape]
+This would be called as, ```telemetry.addData("Number",String(imaginaryFunction3(9,true)))```

-Hint: String puts the value into string form [^ape]
+Hint: String puts the value into string form

-Hint2: Int() puts the string into int form [^ape]
+Hint2: Int() puts the string into int form

 [Go to top](#top)
 ## Running your code <a name="run"><a/>
-To put the code onto your robot, you will plug in the RC[^rc] phone or the control hub to your computer and press the ![runa][run] button.
-It will take a bit to load and once it finishes, you can disconnect and then go to your DS[^ds] phone and select your opmode, then select the run button once, tap it again and your code will run.
+To put the code onto your robot, you will plug in the RC phone or the control hub to your computer and press the ![runa][run] button.
+It will take a bit to load and once it finishes, you can disconnect and then go to your DS phone and select your opmode, then select the run button once, tap it again and your code will run.

 [Go to top](#top)
 ### Common errors and solutions <a name="es"><a/>